-The Court has stated that it has the authority to address Plaintiff's request for preliminary injunction notwithstanding the arbitration clause, but Plaintiff reiterates these arguments in order to preserve these arguments, if necessary for appeal.
-Plaintiffs thus reincorporate the arguments they made in support of these two points from their earlier briefing and the oral argument held on December 4, 2019.
-See Dkts 4, 14.
+The Court has stated that it has the authority to address Plaintiffs' request for preliminary injunction notwithstanding the arbitration clause, but Plaintiffs reiterate these arguments in order to preserve these arguments, if necessary for appeal.
+Plaintiffs thus reincorporate the arguments they made in support of these two points from their earlier briefing and the oral argument held on December 9, 2019.
+See Dkts 4, 53.
+Plaintiffs also state the following in response to the Court's order of March 20, 2020, and its comments at the conference held on March 16, 2020.

 First, the Court has stated that McGill was based on statutory language in California law that does not exist in Massachusetts law.
 However, the Court's conclusion that public injunctive relief (i.e. request for an injunction that would benefit the public, not just the plaintiffs) cannot be thwarted through an arbitration clause derives from court-made caselaw, namely the Court in McGill itself.
-In Massachusetts, only the SJC can say whether it would reach the same conclusion under Massachusetts law.
-Thus, Plaintiff urges again that the Court consider certifying this critical issue to the SJC.
+In Massachusetts, only the SJC can say whether it would reach the same